nodejs/node/doc/contributing/maintaining-V8.md

 ?
 Resolve merge conflicts and enter 'RESOLVED' ‣
 ```
+Resolve conflicts by opening another terminal and staging resolutions
+to the merge conflicts.
+Once you fixed the conflicts, return to
+`git-node` and enter `RESOLVED`.

 7. After you resolve conflicts (or if there are no conflicts), the
    output should look like this: